elastiflow/snmp/README.md

 # snmp

-Definitions for the SNMP Poller input of the ElastiFlow&amp;trade; Unified Collector.
+Definitions for the SNMP Poller input of the ElastiFlow&trade; Unified Collector.